GeoffMahugu/apollo-backend/README.md

 #### DELETE Product Mutation:

-To delete a product, run this mutation on the graphql console.
+To delete a product, run this mutation on the graphQl console.

 ```